-Understanding Credit Notes
+Understanding Credit Notes in New Ledger

 A Credit note is used to cancel or reduce a bill that has already been issued.
-In TJ Ops, bills with Paid, Partially Paid or Unpaid status, can be cancelled by issuing a credit note.
+In TJ Ops, bills with Paid, Partially Paid, or Unpaid status can be cancelled by issuing a credit note.

 Issuing a credit note adjusts the bill amount and, if payment has already been made, triggers a corresponding refund for the credited amount.